openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 manages `cert-manager` and extending the operator to manage `istio-csr` agent will help the users to use all the solutions mentioned above effectively and easily.

+**Note:**
+Throughout the document, the following terminology means.
+- `istio-csr` agent is the operand managed by the cert-manager operator.
+- `istio-csr-controller` is the dedicated controller in cert-manager operator managing the `istio-csr` agent deployment.
+- `istiocsr.operator.openshift.io` is the custom resource for interacting with `istio-csr-controller` to install, configure and uninstall the `istio-csr` agent deployment.

 ## Motivation

 Customers intend to use certificates issued by their own certificate authority rather than self-signed certificates,